dominics/predis-disque/README.md

 A work in progress.

 Obviously, everything about this implementation that is good is due to
-@nrk/Daniele Alessandri - and everything about it that is bad is due to @dominics :)
+@nrk - and everything about it that is bad is due to @dominics :)